Cosmin Olăroiu: Jiangsu Suning

 On 28 March 2018, Olăroiu was appointed at Jiangsu Suning in the Chinese Super League, replacing Fabio Capello.
 He took charge of his first match on 1 April in a home game against Tianjin Teda, which Jiangsu won 2–1.

 In his third season, Jiangsu Suning won the Super League title for the first time in the club's history.
 However, the club folded before the start of the 2021 season.

 Sharjah

 On 10 November 2021, Olăroiu returned to the United Arab Emirates to help an out of form Sharjah stay competitive in the UAE Pro League.
-On the 18th of May 2025, Olăroiu won the inaugural AFC Champions League Two with the club.
-He joins Costică Ștefănescu, Valeriu Tița and Marin Ion as the fourth Romanian coach to win the competition.
+On 18 May 2025, Olăroiu won the inaugural AFC Champions League Two with the club, the successor to the former AFC Cup.
+He became the fourth Romanian coach after Costică Ștefănescu, Valeriu Tița and Marin Ion, to win the competition.

 United Arab Emirates

 On 18 April 2025, Olăroiu was appointed as the new head coach of United Arab Emirates national team replacing Paulo Bento.